sannies/rtp2dash/README.md

 Step 3 - Watch Tears of Steel
 ---------------

+1. Wait a moment (>10s so that at least 1 full video segment is available
-Open your browser and go to: http://localhost:8080/index.html
+2. Open your browser and go to: http://localhost:8080/index.html
+3. Select "Tears of Steel" in the selection "Test manifest:"
+4. Hit "Load Stream" and enjoy "Tears of Steel"